INTUE-AI/intue-core/README.md

 ## Overview

-INTUE Core provides essential utilities and components used across the INTUE ecosystem of Model Context Protocols (MCPs).
-This package serves as the foundation for building sophisticated crypto market analysis tools and AI agents.
+INTUE is the intelligence layer for autonomous trading agents, a comprehensive framework designed for quantitative analysis of cryptocurrency markets using advanced AI protocols and agent-based architecture.
+Our platform enables sophisticated signal detection, cross-ecosystem correlation analysis, and autonomous trade execution with unprecedented precision.
+By leveraging specialized Model Context Protocols (MCPs), INTUE bridges the gap between raw market data and actionable trading intelligence.

 ## Installation